 Nebraska offers generous tax incentives for entrepreneurs.
 Whether you start an LLC or a corporation in Nebraska, you have the opportunity to enjoy many tax incentives in the state.
 Two of the best business incentives in Nebraska are the Microenterprise Tax Credit and the Angel Investment Tax Credit.

 The types of businesses you can start in the Cornhusker State go way beyond agriculture.
 The top industries in Nebraska include:

 You have several options for forming your business entity in Nebraska.
 The way you structure your business will decide what kind of taxes you’ll pay.
 It also creates rules for how you’ll run your business.
 Some business structures give you more flexibility in how you operate.
 Others provide you with personal liability protection.

 Here are the different Nebraska business structures you can choose from:

 Nebraska is one of the friendliest states to do business in.
+Want to turn your business idea into a reality?
+We can help you form your new business.
 If you want to be your own boss, but don’t know what type of business to start, here are a few ideas:

 For more ideas, read our guide on the Best Businesses to Start in Nebraska.

 Popular States for Starting a Small Business